 Information about Faculty Grants

-Faculty Grants are designed to provide support for individuals or groups with reasonable expenditures associated with research, scholarly activity, or creative projects in the field of animation.
+AEF Faculty Grants are designed to provide support for individuals or groups with reasonable expenditures associated with research, scholarly activity or creative projects in the field of animation.

 Eligibility

 All ASIFA-Hollywood’s Animation Educators Forum members are eligible for Faculty Grants.
-To become an AEF member, simply send an email to info@animationeducatorsforum.org to request membership.
-There is no cost to become a member, but please include your Resume or BIO as proof of your full-time or ajdunct facutly status.
+To become an AEF member, simply send an email to info@animationeducatorsforum.com to request membership.
+There is no cost to become a member, but please include your resume or a brief biography as proof of your full-time or adjunct faculty status.

-1. Applicants must have full time or adjunct faculty status at an accredited post-secondary institution.
-To be considered for the grant, adjunct faculty need to be teaching a minimum of two (2) courses per year at accredited post-secondary colleges or universities (note: the two (2) courses may be taught at different institutions).
+Applicants must have full-time or adjunct faculty status at an accredited post-secondary institution.
+To be considered for the grant, adjunct faculty need to be teaching a minimum of two (2) courses per year at accredited post-secondary colleges or universities.
+(Note: the two (2) courses may be taught at different institutions).

-2. Members are eligible to apply for one (1) grant per year.
-If they are successful in their application, members will not be eligible to apply for another Faculty Grant until three (3) years after the date of the previously submitted application.
-Previous grant awardees will be removed from future consideration if they fail to largely fulfill the Responsibilities of Awardees listed below.
+Members are eligible to apply for one (1) grant per year.
+If they are successful in their application, members will not be eligible to apply for three (3) years after receiving the Faculty Grant.
+In addition, previous grant awardees will be removed from future consideration if they fail to fulfill the Responsibilities of Awardees listed below.

-3. It is most likely that only one (1) applicant at a single institution will be awarded in a grant year.
-This limitation is based in the intent of ASIFA-Hollywood’s Animation Educators Forum to assist faculty across a wide geographic and academic range.
+It is most likely that only one (1) grant will be awarded at a single institution per grant year.
+This limitation is based on the intent of ASIFA-Hollywood’s Animation Educators Forum to assist faculty across a wide geographic and academic range.

 Selection Criteria

-The ASIFA-Hollywood’s Animation Educators Forum Grant Selection Committee will be comprised of members of the AEF Steering Committee as well as other qualified academic staff and industry professionals.
+The ASIFA-Hollywood’s Animation Educators Forum Faculty Grant's Selection Committee will be composed of members of the AEF Steering Committee as well as other qualified academic staff and industry professionals.
 The following criteria will be considered when evaluating the applications:

 Application Procedure and Contents

-Applications for the ASIFA-Hollywood’s Animation Educators Forum Faculty Grant will only be considered if fully completed and received by May 28th, 2023 at 11:59 PM PST.
-To create an online application, go to: http://grants.animationeducatorsforum.org/.
-Be sure to upload/attach your proposal and the supporting documents outlined below.
+Applications for the ASIFA-Hollywood’s Animation Educators Forum Faculty Grant's program will only be considered if fully complete and received by Friday, May 23, 2025 at 11:59 pm PST.
+To create an online application, go to: https://grants.animationeducatorsforum.org.
+Be sure to upload all the required materials including a proposal, estimated budget and supporting documents as outlined below.

 Section 1: Written Proposal

-3. Design/methodology of research or components of creative project to be undertaken.
+Design/methodology of research or components of creative project to be undertaken.
 List and describe the specific activities in which you will engage in.
-Include a timeline and consider the feasibility of the project within the proposed timeframe.
+Include a timeline and consider the feasibility of the project within the proposed time frame.

 Section 2: Estimated Budget